Frequently asked questions about waterbeds

 What are the advantages of waterbeds?
 Waterbeds offer five important benefits - total body and back support, minimal surface pressure for greater comfort, a genuinely hygienic surface, a controllable sleeping temperature and remarkable durability.
 These qualities are essential for a superior sleeping environment.

 Will I feel seasick on a waterbed?
 Not at all.
-A fully stabilised waterbed will not move.
+A fully stabilised waterbed or Memory Foam mattress will not move.
 Any motion you give to the mattress tends to be gentle and soothing and ceases as soon as you stop moving.
 If you select a very stable mattress there will be minimal movement at any time - even if your partner moves.
 Remember the pressure reduced support of a waterbed also minimises the need to toss and turn while you are sleeping.
-The option of a "dual system" further eliminates any possible movement as each mattress is totally independent of the other.
+The option of a "dual system" further reduces any possible movement as each mattress is totally independent of the other.

 How easy is it to puncture the bed?
 Any really sharp object can be used to puncture the water mattress but it is not as easy as you might imagine.
 Unless you wilfully set out to damage your waterbed you are not likely to puncture it.

 How would I repair a puncture?
 For all but the most severe punctures, the easy way is to use a vinyl repair kit.
 Once in place it will restore the mattress to its full lifetime use with no detrimental effect.
 In many cases a simple repair can be completed without having to empty the bed.

 Are waterbeds good for my back?
 Every body is different , but in general a waterbed provides the best support your back can get.
 When you lie on a flotation mattress the water displaces to contour to your shape.